IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 Three, discrimination includes impairing the recognition of men’s rights on equal footing with women’s rights.
 Men and women have the same human rights, and treating men’s rights as less important (or more important) than women’s rights is discrimination.

 ### Immediate obligation
+Discrimiantion must be addressed immediately, there is no excuse to violate men's right to be free from discimination.

 ### Incitement
+Encouraging or inciting discrimiantion agianst men is prohibtied.

 ## Formal and Substantive Discrimination